The Lost Generation

 Weasley nodded vigorously.
-"Oh, yeah.
+"Yeah.
 My mum's expecting another baby in the spring, and she could really use my help with my little sisters and my baby brother."

 Lily regarded him with a sentimental half-smile.
-"Aren't you sweet..." she said, making his ears turn red.
-She noticed, however, that one of the other boys was clutching a worn-looking letter in his hand and looking miserable.
+"Aren't you sweet," she said, making his ears turn red.
+She noticed, however, one of the other boys clutching a worn-looking letter, looking miserable.

 "Jack.
 No, not really all right, exactly."
 He waved the letter half-heartedly.
 "My mum and dad are splitting up, and neither one of them wants me for the holiday, so I'm going to my aunt's."

 Lily was surprised; she'd never heard of divorce in the wizarding world.
-"Oh--I'm sorry.
+"I'm sorry.
 That's dreadful."

 The boy shrugged and fingered the letter some more.
-"I've known for a while now.
-They wrote me a couple of months ago.
-But when I'm at school, I don't really have to deal with it, do I?
-When I'm not..."
+"I've known for a while.
+They wrote a couple of months ago.
+But when I'm at school, I don't have to deal with it, do I?
+When I'm not…"

 She nodded sympathetically and put her hand over his.
 "I understand what you mean," she said earnestly.
-Jack looked dazed, staring down at their touching hands.
+Jack was dazed, staring at their touching hands.

-Then the other boy pointed to the floor of the carriage, saying, "You dropped something."
+The other boy pointed to the floor of the carriage, saying, "You dropped something."
 Lily bent to pick it up, her face reddening.
-The nameless boy looked suspicious.
+The nameless boy was suspicious.
 "What's that?" he wanted to know.